MaxedPC08/Astrolabe/README.md

 # Astrolabe
+Please note that Astrolabe is still in a testing phase and still has many bugs.
+We are currently working on a second version and plan to release it by the beginning of August.
+Stay tuned!
 ## Overview
 Astrolabe is a vision processing software designed specifically for FRC teams.
 Astrolabe has two ends, a server, usually the coprocessor, and a client, usually the driver station or the robot, whichever is connected to the server.
 The server is